wp-plugins/nearby-map/readme.txt

 = How can I use an existing post type, instead of let the plugin creating one ? =

+Using *nbm_post_type*.
 You just have to modify then paste this following code into your functions.php theme file.
 `<?php add_filter( 'nbm_post_type', 'function_for_alter' );
 function function_for_alter(){
 	return 'posts';